Conflict of Interest

 Employees holding such designated positions are required to disqualify themselves when confronted with a decision-making responsibility that will have a reasonably foreseeable material financial effect on a personal financial interest.

 The COI Code contains an ethics section requiring the reporting of acceptance of an honorarium or gifts in excess of a specified amount from any single source in a calendar year.
-The aggregate limitation on gifts, which is biennially indexed for inflation, is $420.
-Effective 2010-2011, the limit is $420 from a single source in a calendar year.
-Gifts or payments to SFSU for University use would avoid problems with the ethics provisions.
+The aggregate limitation on gifts, which is biennially indexed for inflation, is $470.
+Effective 2017-2018, the limit is $470 from a single source in a calendar year.
+Gifts or payments to SFSU for University use may avoid problems with the ethics provisions.

 While the above information provides a brief overview of COI, detailed information will be attached to your notification letter, to include a Statement of Economic Interest Form